masak/proto/README.md

 ## TODOs

 Want to help out?
-Check if any [open Issues](https://github.com/perl6/modules.perl6.org/issues) exists that you might be able to solve.
+Check if any [open Issues](https://github.com/perl6/modules.perl6.org/issues) exist that you might be able to solve.
 We also have
 [a list of TODO ideas](TODO-IDEAS.md) you might be interested in.

 ## Development